embassynetwork/modernomad/docs/how-to-run.md

 initialize webpack here???
 - `node_modules/.bin/webpack --config webpack.prod.config.js`

+To get webpack to work locally you should be able to do
+- `node_modules/.bin/webpack`

+Then to run the webpack dev server.
+Run the following command.
+It'll now serve the javascript from localhost:3000 which is what django is configured for.
+- `node_modules/.bin/webpack-dev-server --port 3000 -w`

 @todo This is a fix to make webpack work.
 Configuration needs tidying up by whoever knows how webpack works.
 - `cp webpack-stats-prod.json webpack-stats.json`
 - Edit server.js and replace `localhost` if necessary with the public IP address or hostname you are serving from.
 E.g. `public: 'myhousingnetwork.com'`